SamuelNavarro/bcspin/README.md

 ### pre-commit with some usefull hooks.

 <img width="655" height="247" alt="Screenshot from 2025-07-28 02-00-25" src="https://github.com/user-attachments/assets/c1809006-247f-474f-ada6-392d74c82b30" />

+### Test

+- **Unit Tests**: Individual component testing.
+Under [`test`](https://github.com/SamuelNavarro/bcspin/tree/main/tests)
+- **Integration Tests**: API, e2e tests.
+Once such example is in the **Run API client integration test** where we actually build the docker container and invoke some of the endpoints multiple times via the [api_client.py](https://github.com/SamuelNavarro/bcspin/blob/main/examples/api_client.py).
+You can see the jobs [here](https://github.com/SamuelNavarro/bcspin/actions/runs/16575652923/job/46879265284)

 <img width="1177" height="702" alt="Screenshot from 2025-07-28 01-49-00" src="https://github.com/user-attachments/assets/0c1a6b03-ec95-49af-9b35-0229960f6e58" />
 <img width="727" height="754" alt="Screenshot from 2025-07-28 00-21-28" src="https://github.com/user-attachments/assets/9cae8593-a069-40f2-915e-ba84b248f2af" />

-- **Unit Tests**: Individual component testing.
-Under [`test`](https://github.com/SamuelNavarro/bcspin/tree/main/tests)
-- **Integration Tests**: API and database integration
-- **Performance Tests**: Load testing and latency measurement, we could use Locust.
+- **Performance Tests**: Load testing and latency measurement, we could use `Locust`.
 Not implemented in the repo.
 - **Security Tests**: Vulnerability scanning and penetration testing.
-These are implemented, checkout the [pyproject security section](https://github.com/SamuelNavarro/bcspin/blob/2d14ee846462df421ea06168f70a96a1c308aa19/pyproject.toml#L131-L134)
+These are implemented, see in [pyproject security section](https://github.com/SamuelNavarro/bcspin/blob/2d14ee846462df421ea06168f70a96a1c308aa19/pyproject.toml#L131-L134)

-### Test Coverage
+#### Test Coverage

+For now, we have a really low threshold for the demo (40 %) but usually this value is supposed to stay high.

 <img width="802" height="611" alt="Screenshot from 2025-07-28 11-12-55" src="https://github.com/user-attachments/assets/bbce1f77-e16b-4467-b184-76e2cd8d5ba6" />

+The coverage allow us to see precisely which parts of the code are not being tested.

 <img width="1138" height="946" alt="Screenshot from 2025-07-28 11-15-07" src="https://github.com/user-attachments/assets/41d9f4b7-4e1c-4c55-917e-430fa686ec8d" />

-- As integration test we have the sproxxo-api-client